Myau5x/anti-recommender/README.md

 On this moment web site works locally

-User can give link to his profile on url, I scrape it, cluster user according his bad reviews Than user can input location, I call Yelp API, take first 100 restaurants for this location and predict if it bad for user or not.
+ - User can give link to his profile on url
+ - My tool scrapes it
+ - Clusters user according his bad reviews
+ - Than user provide location
+ - Tool calls Yelp API and takes first 100 restaurants for this location
+ - Predicts if those restaurants bad for user or not.

 For easy using with Flask instead of trained pyspark model I created sklearn model working same way.
 Look on code here `rewrite_model_as_sklearn.ipynb`
 Web app works using Flask and Brython